Film Studies: Introduction to Film

-On this course we will try to answer those questions by looking at the history of film-making, from the earliest attempts at story telling in silent movies, to the latest CGI blockbusters.
-Guided by our expert tutor, we will analyse clips from some of the most celebrated movies ever made, as well as many lesser-known films, to see how film-makers carefully compose their stories to elicit specific reactions from the audience.
-As well as Hollywood and other western film making traditions, we will also explore some of the less well-known national cinemas from around the world, to see how they are changing the nature of cinema and movie-making.
+On this course we will try to answer those questions by looking at the history of film, from the spectacles of silent cinema to the latest CGI blockbusters and independent art films.
+Guided by our expert tutor, we will analyse clips from some of the most celebrated movies ever made, as well as many lesser-known films, to understand how film forms and genres work, and how different technologies and contexts have influenced the way filmmakers create their stories.
+After exploring Hollywood and celebrated Western cinematographies in the first term, we will then look at national cinemas from around the world, making connections between different traditions and periods.

 - Week 1: Introduction to Film Forms and Film History